 The remains of the walls under the collegiate basilica date back to the 4th century.
 The monastery, first mentioned in writing in the 8th century, suffered severe damage during the Avars and Hungarian invasions.
 The occupying forces were pushed back again in 955 (Battle of Lechfeld).
 The monastery was rebuilt in 1071 as an Augustinian canon monastery on the initiative of Bishop Altmann of Passau.

-Here the impressive, 200m long western front.
+Here you see the impressive, 200m long western front.
 We have been to Sankt Florian several times, once by bike as a detour from the Danube cycle path.
-The photos with a bright blue sky are from this, once in autumn 2007 with Susi Huber.
+The photos with a bright blue sky are from this, once in autumn 2007 with the choir of Susi Huber.
 The sky was rather overcast then.
-The last time Vreni and I visited the monastery as pilgrims on the Austrian Way of St. Jacques was in August 2011.
+The last time Vreni and I visited the monastery as pilgrims on the Austrian Way of St. James was in August 2011.

-Picture from August 2011: On the left side of the farm building above the entrance is a magnificent Nepomuk
+Picture from August 2011: On the left side of the agricultural building above the entrance is a magnificent Nepomuk.

-The Way of St. Jacques leads past the church and into the cemetery.
-Via the stairs (entrance portal visible to the left of the church) you come to the Bruckner Symphony Way, which is also the Way of St. Jacques.
+The Way of St. James leads past the church and into the cemetery.
+Via the stairs (entrance portal visible to the left of the church) you come to the Bruckner Symphony Path, which is also the Way of St. James.

 a magnificent but not quite winterproof staircase